defdefred/sshush/README.md

 Two servers are enought for most of people to be always online.

-Your ssh-key is uniq to you.
+Your ssh-key is uniq to you and you are creating it by youself.

 Example of ed25519 public ssh-keys:
 ```